ibm-cloud-docs/containers/uc-finance.md

 ---

 copyright:
-  years: 2014, 2024
+  years: 2014, 2026
-lastupdated: "2024-05-29"
+lastupdated: "2026-04-29"

 keywords: kubernetes, containers

 subcollection: containers

 ---

 {{site.data.keyword.attribute-definition-list}}

 # Financial services use cases for {{site.data.keyword.cloud_notm}}
 {: #cs_uc_finance}

 These use cases highlight how workloads on {{site.data.keyword.containerlong}} can take advantage of high availability, high-performance compute, easy spin-up of clusters for faster development, and AI from {{site.data.keyword.ibmwatson}}.
 {: shortdesc}

 ## Mortgage company trims costs and accelerates regulatory compliance
 {: #uc_mortgage}

-A Risk Management VP for a residential mortgage company processes 70 million records a day, but the on-premises system was slow and also inaccurate.
-IT expenses soared because hardware quickly went out of date and wasn't utilized fully.
+A Risk Management VP for a residential mortgage company processes 70 million records a day, but the on-premises system was slow and inaccurate.
+IT expenses soared because hardware quickly went out of date and wasn't fully utilized.
 While they waited for hardware provisioning, their regulatory compliance slowed.
 {: shortdesc}

 ### Context